Executive Summary

 The Violence Prevention and Intervention and Non-Code Workplace Related Workplace Harassment - Employees policy and related procedures support the Board’s commitment to address incidents of harassment and workplace violence.
-Reflects the Director’s Annual Plan and focus on mental health and well-being.
+Reflects the Director’s Action Plan and focuses on mental health and well-being.

 Stakeholders Groups with Responsibilities under this Policy and Procedure